Automatic coverage starts when you're hired

 Your coverage amount depends on your hire date:

 - Hired on or after July 1, 2017?
-You receive coverage in the amount of to 50 percent of your salary.
+You receive coverage in the amount from 50 percent to 100 percent of your annual salary.

 Tax note: If your salary is more than $50,000, you will pay tax on the premiums UK pays toward the cost of any amount higher than $50,000.
 You may lower your coverage level to $50,000 to avoid any additional taxes by adjusting the amount in myUK.

-Administered by Aetna who provides you additional benefits
+Administered by The Hartford who provides you additional benefits

-Aetna is the administrator for our life insurance plans.
-As part of their life insurance coverage, Aetna provides additional benefits.
+The Hartford is the administrator for our life insurance plans.
+As part of their life insurance coverage, The Hartford provides additional benefits.
 If you have the automatic basic coverage provided by UK, you also have these benefits:

 - Guidance from financial advisers